ec-jrc/lisflood-model/LISFLOODmodelDOC.md

 $$
 Q_{lz} = \frac{1}{T_{lz}} \cdot LZ \cdot \Delta t
 $$
-Here, $T_{lz}​$ is again a reservoir constant $[days]​$, and $LZ​$ is the amount of water that is stored in the lower zone $[mm]​$.
-The values of both $T_{uz}​$ and $T_{lz}​$ are obtained by calibration.
+Here, $T_{lz}$ is again a reservoir constant $[days]$, and $LZ$ is the amount of water that is stored in the lower zone $[mm]$.
+The values of both $T_{uz}$ and $T_{lz}$ are obtained by calibration.
 The upper zone also provides the inflow into the lower zone.
 For each time step, a fixed amount of water percolates from the upper to the lower zone:
 $$
 D_{uz,lz} = min (GW_{perc} \cdot \Delta t ,UZ)
 $$
-Here, $GW_{perc} \ [\frac{mm}{day}]​$ is a user-defined value that can be used as a calibration constant.
+Here, $GW_{perc} \ [\frac{mm}{day}]$ is a user-defined value that can be used as a calibration constant.
 For many catchments it is quite reasonable to treat the lower groundwater zone as a system with a closed lower boundary (i.e. water is either stored, or added to the channel).
 However, in some cases the closed boundary assumption makes it impossible to obtain realistic simulations.
-Because of this, it is possible to percolate a fixed amount of water out of the lower zone, as a loss $D_{loss}​$:
+Because of this, it is possible to percolate a fixed amount of water out of the lower zone, as a loss $D_{loss}$:
 $$
 D_{loss} = min(f_{loss} \cdot \Delta t,LZ)
 $$